 Mrs. Vitoff has a background in architecture and specific experience designing high-performance, whole-building solutions for both residential and commercial buildings.
 Prior to joining Navigant, Mrs. Vitoff was the Research Director for Maclay Architects, a small sustainable design firm.
 In this position she supported multiple Zero Net Energy (ZNE) projects and the writing of the book The New Net Zero.
 Mrs. Vitoff holds BAs in Environmental Design and Environmental Studies from Montana State University.

 As Research Manager at Chartwell, Noah conducts research and analysis to aid utilities in understanding and improving their customer experience and engagement.
 Noah has a background in energy and market research, both in his academic and professional careers.
 Noah is a native of Atlanta, a Georgia Tech and Kennesaw State University alumnus, and has worked in research roles for a variety of Atlanta-based institutions, including the Carter Center and the Georgia Tech Research Institute.

 Rick Edwards is the Director of Community Connections at NorthWestern Energy.
-Rick has worked for NorthWestern (and formerly The Montana Power Company) for the past 38 years.
-Rick is currently the President of the Montana State Chamber of Commerce Foundation, the Chair of Headwaters RC&D, and a board member of a variety of organizations including the Butte Local Development Corporation, the Montana Ambassadors, The Montana Economic Developers Association, the Montana Council on Economic Education and the Utility Economic Developers Association.
+In that capacity, Rick has responsibility for the community relations, key account, economic development, and energy efficiency activities in NorthWestern’s four-state service territory.
+Rick has worked for NorthWestern (and formerly The Montana Power Company) for the past 42 years.
+Rick is currently the Chair of Headwaters RC&D, and a board member of a variety of organizations including the Butte Local Development Corporation, the Montana Ambassadors, The Montana Economic Developers Association, the Montana Council on Economic Education, the Montana State Chamber of Commerce Foundation, and the Utility Economic Developers Association.